EcaleD/EcaleD.github.io/content/post/doc-test-automation/index.md

 2. Register the Runner:
     1. Get a registration token from your GitLab project: **Settings > CI/CD > Runners > Expand "Set up a specific Runner manually"**.
     2. On the VM, run: `sudo gitlab-runner register`, then follow the prompts to complete the registration:
-        - GitLab instance URL: e.g., [https://gitlab.com](https://gitlab.com) or your self-hosted instance
+        - GitLab instance URL: e.g., [https://gitlab.example.com](https://gitlab.example.com)
         - Registration token: from the UI
         - Description: a name to identify the runner
         - Tags: optional